 The online MSN degree curriculum builds on the bachelor nursing degree to help students become advanced practice nurses (APNs).
 Graduate-level nursing programs like Catholic University's MSN incorporate concepts of nursing science and advanced nursing clinical practice with theories of health care and leadership to produce well-rounded nursing practitioners.

 Core coursework includes the essentials of advanced practice nursing, such as:

-The online MSN program meets guidelines for Nurse Practitioner education as established by major nursing organizations.
-As a graduate of the online MSN, you will be eligible to sit for the national Family Nurse Practitioner exam administered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) Certification Program.
+The online MSN program meets guidelines for Nurse Practitioner education as established by all major nursing organizations.
+As a graduate of the online MSN, you will be eligible to sit for either of the national Family Nurse Practitioner exam administered by the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) Certification Program.

 The Catholic University is known for its rich Catholic tradition and ethics as well as a respected record of academic excellence-which includes the University's well-established nursing programs.
 Some other reasons to consider The Catholic University of America for your advanced nursing degree:

 Although the Catholic faith is at the core of our identity, students and faculty members come from a diverse range of religious and cultural backgrounds, bringing a valuable array of perspectives and insights to enhance everyone's learning experience.
 Catholic University nursing students will enter the workforce capable of demonstrating the intellectual, moral, and ethical leaderships qualities needed to shape health care in America.

 There is no better time or place to start earning a credential that helps you build a more fulfilling and rewarding nursing career.

 *The Master of Science in Nursing at The Catholic University of America is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.